-Exhibitions are organised at the Saville Gallery every 3-4 weeks.
-It is also host to numerous events, such as photography competitions, plein air competition, fine art exhibitions, and plenty more.
+It is also host to numerous events, such as photography competitions, plein air competitions, and fine art exhibitions.

-Riverside hike at C&O Canal National Historical Park
+Enjoy a Riverside Hike at C&O Canal National Historical Park

-Constructed in the 19th century, the Chesapeake and Ohio Canal runs parallel to the mesmerising Potomac River and extends from Georgetown in Washington, D.C. to Cumberland covering nearly 300 kilometres.
+The Chesapeake and Ohio Canal runs parallel to the mesmerizing Potomac River and extends from Georgetown in Washington, D.C., to Cumberland.

-It provides opportunities for numerous outdoor recreation, such as hiking, biking, birding, wildlife viewing, kayaking, canoeing, fishing, camping.
+It provides opportunities for outdoor recreation, such as hiking, biking, birding, wildlife viewing, kayaking, canoeing, fishing, and camping.

-This museum emphasises on the history of the Chesapeake & Ohio Canal and Cumberland.
+This museum emphasizes the history of the Chesapeake & Ohio Canal and Cumberland.

 It is located in the historic Western Maryland Railroad Station and features numerous interactive and educational exhibits.

-The displays include a model Paw Paw Tunnel, lock, boat building, a replica canal boat, mules, entrance of a coalmine, and more.
+The displays include a model of Paw Paw Tunnel, a boat building, a replica canal boat, mules, the entrance of a coal mine, and more.

-Located in downtown Cumberland, this historic district features a broad array of restaurants, cafes, antique shops, art galleries, boutiques, and more.
+Located in downtown Cumberland, this historic district features many restaurants, cafes, antique shops, art galleries, boutiques, and more.

 Explore the area and check out the aesthetically pleasing architecture.

-Some of the prominent buildings to visit are City Hall, Fort Cumberland Hotel, Second National Bank, Embassy Theatre, and Rosenbaum's Department store.
+Some of the area's prominent buildings are City Hall, Fort Cumberland Hotel, Second National Bank, Embassy Theatre, and Rosenbaum's Department store.

-You can sit in their outdoor patio and try out their wines while enjoying the views.
+You can sit at their outdoor patio and try out their wines while enjoying the views.

-Wine tastings are offered for USD 8.
-Tour the winery, taste the exquisite wines, and spend a wonderful evening here.
+Tour the winery, taste exquisite wines, and spend a wonderful evening here.

 This museum highlights the cultural history, geography, and history of trade and commerce of Allegany County.

-This popular park features sports fields, multiple playgrounds, a swimming pool, a scenic overlook, an amphitheatre, basketball courts, a pond, tennis courts, picnic areas, and a museum area.
+This popular park features sports fields, multiple playgrounds, a swimming pool, a scenic overlook, an amphitheater, basketball courts, a pond, tennis courts, picnic areas, and a museum area.

 The museum area includes a vintage railcar, a fire engine, a war tank, and an aircraft.

-The park is host to numerous events such as musical concerts, Halloween parties, Fourth of July fireworks, and more.
+The park hosts musical concerts, Halloween parties, Fourth of July fireworks, and more.

-You can sit on one of the benches or under the shade of a tree and enjoy watching the sunset.
+You can sit on one of the benches or under the shade of a tree and watch the sunset.

 Beat the summer's heat by swimming in the pool, indulge in a game of tennis or basketball, watch the beautiful ducks, and relish a lovely picnic by the pond.

-Dating back to early 19th century, this is the first built and last remaining toll gate house on the National Road.
+Dating back to the early 19th century, this is the first-ever and last remaining toll gatehouse on the National Road.

-This is an award-winning performing arts theatre in Cumberland presenting numerous plays all year round including comedies, musicals, thrillers, and more.
+This award-winning performing arts theater in Cumberland presents numerous plays all year round.

 Tour the Union Grove One Room School House